FMIA: 'Just Figure It Out, Bro'—How the NFL's Most Challenged Team is Handling Distance Learning Reality

 “She mattered.
 She did not receive enough credit for mattering.”

-—Former “NFL Today” host Brent Musberger, to me Saturday night, on the first female NFL studio analyst, Phillis George, who began on the NFL show 45 years ago.
+—Former “NFL Today” host Brent Musburger, to me Saturday night, on the first female NFL studio analyst, Phillis George, who began on the NFL show 45 years ago.
 She died Saturday at 70.

 II